 For more information, ask at the Help Desk in the Sydney Jones Library or the Harold Cohen Library, or call 0151 794 9500.

 The MFDs are operated by using a card.
 Photocopying cards cost a £1 and can be purchased from the vending machine on the ground floor of the Abercromby Wing in the Sydney Jones Library or at the Harold Cohen help desk.
-Print credit can then be added to the cards via the print credit machines, located next to the guest card from the dispenser in the Sydney Jones library.
+Print credit can then be added to the cards via the print credit machines, located next to the guest card dispenser in the Sydney Jones library.

 The Library at The Law Society in London is available to all solicitors.
-You can visit in person or phone, fax or email your legal information enquiries to a team of experience law librarians.
+You can visit in person or phone, fax or email your legal information enquiries to a team

 Below is a selection of links to freely available resources that may help you in your search for legal information: